sendinblue/APIv3-java-library/docs/SmsCampaignsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //apiKey.setApiKeyPrefix("Token");

+// Configure API key authorization: partnerKey ApiKeyAuth partnerKey = (ApiKeyAuth) defaultClient.getAuthentication("partner-key");
+partnerKey.setApiKey("YOUR API KEY");
+// Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
+//partnerKey.setApiKeyPrefix("Token");

 SmsCampaignsApi apiInstance = new SmsCampaignsApi();
 Long campaignId = 789L; // Long | Id of the SMS campaign
-SendTestSms sendTestSms = new SendTestSms(); // SendTestSms | Mobile number to which send the test try {
+SendTestSms phoneNumber = new SendTestSms(); // SendTestSms | Mobile number of the recipient with the country code.
+This number must belong to one of your contacts in SendinBlue account and must not be blacklisted try {
-    apiInstance.sendTestSms(campaignId, sendTestSms);
+    apiInstance.sendTestSms(campaignId, phoneNumber);
 } catch (ApiException e) {
     System.err.println("Exception when calling SmsCampaignsApi#sendTestSms");
     e.printStackTrace();